thousrm/universal_NPU-CNN_accelerator/README.md

 When there is no more next line, the memory part starts to store the data on the right side of the input feature map.

-By these step, the arithmetic part can perform convolution continuously, because there is no need to stop reading data from the memory part to store the required data.
+By these steps, the arithmetic part can perform convolution continuously, because there is no need to stop reading data from the memory part to store the required data.

 <br/>